What is an OAT Test?

-The Organic Acids Test is my most used, but equally most under-rated test when it comes to looking at deep root cause level of why you may not be feeling well.
-Organic acids testing (OAT) is not well understood by most health practitioners because it’s not easy to interpret and extensive training is required to understand it and correlate it with health history and symptoms.
+The Organic Acids Test is my most used, but equally most under-rated test when it comes to looking at the deep root cause level of why you may not be feeling well.
+Organic acids testing (OAT) is not well understood by most health practitioners because it’s not easy to interpret and extensive training is required to understand it and correlate it with a health history and symptoms.

 I’ve been fortunate enough to be trained by leading health practitioner Marek Doyle and Great Plains Laboratory on the OAT test interpretation and have been using this knowledge in my own practice for over three years, and with great results!
 Let me show you how this powerful assessment tool can help you optimise your body and mind.

 An Organic Acids Test (OAT) is a cost-effective method of detecting mould, yeast, and bacterial overgrowth in the body.
 Not only that but it also assesses many aspects of metabolism including energy production, B-vitamin status, neurotransmitters, detoxification, glutathione, and other important markers.
 All of this is done via a single urine sample taken at home.

 Although stool testing is a good way to assess digestive function, it doesn’t provide any data on how the rest of the body is functioning, and it can be expensive!
 The organic acids test can identify intestinal bacterial overgrowth, candida and mould which can all cause many unwanted symptoms.

 If you have any additional questions on this lab test and how it performs against a stool test, or any other questions, please feel free to contact me.
 I’m always happy to try and help.

 At the same time, this test can provide information about oxalate levels, cellular energy production, dopamine and serotonin metabolism, B vitamin deficiencies, CoQ10 status, Vitamin C and antioxidant levels, liver function, and glutathione metabolism.